jaredglaser/MarcovianTweetGenerator/README.md

 You may also have to place the directory called /include/curl in /usr/include

-  'sudo cp -r include/curl /usr/include'
+  `sudo cp -r include/curl /usr/include`

 Update the linker so that it can find the new library files we just put into /usr/lib